-The financial statements of the Company have been prepared under historical cost convention except for investments at fair value through other comprehensive income and investment properties which have been measured at fair value.
+The financial statements of the Company have been prepared under historical cost convention except for investments at fair value through other comprehensive income which have been measured at fair value.

 The financial statements have been presented in Kuwaiti Dinars ("KD"), which is the functional and presentation currency of the Company.